Is a Computer Science Degree Right for You?

-Computer and information systems managers oversee the technical operations within an organization such as information management systems, software development, Internet use and network security.
+Computer and information systems managers oversee the technical operations within an organization such as information management systems, software development, Internet use, and network security.
 They must be knowledgeable about an organization’s operations and goals to identify and put to use the appropriate technology to optimize its functions.
-These types of managers are often responsible for arranging hardware and software installations and upgrades, implementing computer networks, analyzing technology needs, assisting with programming and systems design, and maintaining network and information security.
-Often they will work with and oversee those in IT-related positions including software engineers, systems analysts, support specialists and programmers.
-The IT professionals must come to computer and information systems managers for assignments and approval of their work.
+These types of managers are often responsible for arranging hardware and software installations and upgrades, analyzing technology needs, and providing oversight of others in IT positions at a company, including software engineers, programmers, computer analysts, and support personnel.

 Computer Systems Analyst

 - Expected Growth: 22%

 Computer systems analysts consult with the management team at an organization to identify system goals, evaluate current computer and IT systems, and come up with solutions for either making current systems more efficient or replacing them with new hardware or software systems.
 They also provide estimates of the cost involved in upgrading to new and better systems, test new systems that are implemented, and may even train workers on the new systems.

 Most of these analysts have a bachelor’s degree in a relevant area of computing, but a bachelor’s may not always be required to enter the position, the BLS explained.
 The employment growth projection and salary figure provided above was drawn from the BLS.